Preflight Checklist¶

 To configure SELinux persistently (recommended if SELinux is an issue), modify

-the configuration file at /etc/selinux/config
+the configuration file at /etc/selinux/config.

 Priorities/Preferences¶